TheGoncaloSilva/communication_architecture/practical/projeto_recurso/README.md

 | **16** | 10.1.0.60  | 10.1.0.61 - 10.1.0.62 | 10.1.0.63    | 33   |
 | ...          | ...        | ...                    | ...          | ...  |

-The division of loopback networks can be viewed in the following table:
+The division of loopback networks can be viewed in the following table (they all start after address 100):

 | Subnet       | Network IP | Usable Range | Mask |
 | ------------ | ---------- | ------------ | ---- |